Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 3,400 mAh Weight: 0.98 oz. ⸱ Output: 1A ⸱ Ports: 1

-The NiteCore LC10 is a three-in-one portable battery pack, flashlight, and backup light all in one teeny tiny compact case.
-Weighing in at an incredibly light 0.98oz, it’s our top pick for backpacking minimalists who love saving on every ounce.
+The NiteCore LC10 is an ultralight three-in-one portable battery pack, flashlight, and backup light, all in one compact case.
+Weighing in at an incredibly light 0.98oz, it’s our top pick for backpacking minimalists who prioritize saving every ounce.

 On top of being impressively light weight and portable, the NiteCore adds a few other handy features into the mix.
 It’s got an integrated USB input and output port along with a built-in lightning adapter for Apple devices.
 As an added safety feature, charging protection automatically disconnects your devices upon charging completion.